 This course is approved for Validation by Education Experience (VEE) by the Society of Actuaries (SOA).

-ECON 204 (Principles of Macroeconomics); MATH 141 (Calculus in Management Sciences) or MATH 155 (Calculus for Biological Sciences I) or MATH 160 (Calculus for Physical Sciences I); STAT 201 (General Statistics) or STAT 204 (Statistics for Business Students) or STAT 301 (Introduction to Statistical Methods) or STAT 307 (Introduction to Biostatistics) or STAT 311 (Statistics for Behavioral Sciences I) or STAT 315 (Statistics for Engineers and Scientists) or Credit not allowed for both ECON 335 and AREC 335 (Introduction to Econometrics).
+ECON 204 (Principles of Macroeconomics); STAT 201 (General Statistics) or STAT 204/STAT 201 (Statistics for Business Students) or STAT 301 (Introduction to Statistical Methods) or STAT 307 (Introduction to Biostatistics) or STAT 311 (Statistics for Behavioral Sciences I) or STAT 315 (Intro to Theory and Practice of Statistics); MATH 141 (Calculus in Management Sciences) or MATH 155 (Calculus for Biological Sciences I) or

 Textbooks and Materials